taufik-shf/github-demo-yesterday/README.md

 - **Learning Goals**:
   - How to push commits to GitHub
   - How to keep track of branches in Git and GitHub
-  - Explore various Git and GitHub features
+  - Explore various Git and GitHub features (e.g GitHub Page, [GitHub Pages for github-demo-yesterday](https://taufik-shf.github.io/github-demo-yesterday/).
-- **Content**: The project mainly provides the lyrics from "Yesterday" by The Beatles.
+- **Content**: The project mainly provides the lyrics from "Yesterday" by The Beatles

-## GitHub Pages

-Check out the hosted page here: [GitHub Pages for github-demo-yesterday](https://taufik-shf.github.io/github-demo-yesterday/).

 ---